tymaestro/PP5-2022/README.md

 ## Agile Methodology

-The agile development of this project used issues in the project environment on [Github](ADD LINK TO USER STORIES HERE!!!)
+The agile development of this project used issues in the project environment on [Github](https://github.com/users/tymaestro/projects/2)

 ## Features

 ### Navbar

-EDIT!!!

 The navigation bar gives you access to the tours page as well as an opportunity to either login with a previously created account or create an account via the sign up option.
 You can also purchase tours without creating an account and view your basket.